-In 2017, the Company earned, and recognized as substantive milestones, development milestones of \$25.0 million and \$35.0 million, respectively, from Teva upon initiation of two Phase 3 trials.
+During the second and fourth quarters of 2017, the Company earned, and recognized as substantive milestones, development milestones of \$25.0 million and \$35.0 million, respectively, from Teva upon initiation of two Phase 3 trials.
 In addition, the Company is entitled to receive up to an aggregate of \$400.0 million in development milestones and up to an aggregate of \$1,890.0 million in contingent payments upon achievement of specified annual net sales amounts.
-The amount of variable consideration related to such milestones is deemed to be constrained as of March 31, 2018, and therefore has not been included in the transaction price.
+The amount of variable consideration related to such milestones is deemed to be constrained as of June 30, 2018, and therefore has not been included in the transaction price.